bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 # Introduction

-The Transport-Info header provides for relaying of transport protocol related information from a last-mile edge server entity to a client with the aim of informing the client of the server's view on the transport state.
+The Transport-Info header provides for relaying of transport protocol related information from either a client or server entity with the aim of informing the sender's view on the transport state.
 The state of a connection is dependent upon information based upon packet exchanges during the transport processes.
 Firstly, there is information that is common to both client and server, such as the calculated round-trip time (RTT), although it may be measured using different packets at each end.
 Secondly, there is state information that exists only at each endpoint, such as the size of the congestion, and receive windows.
 Thus certain transport state information is only available at the server which can be useful to the client, for example, to calculate the current transport rate.
 This information may then be used to better inform a client of the state of the network path and make appropriate adaptations.

 The information can also be utilised by a client to provide for application level client oriented metric logging to back-end systems for monitoring and analysis purposes.
 Such data could be utilised in a manner not unlike that proposed in {{RFC4898}}.